Creating a future vision for tourism together

 Credit: Terry Stevens

-I have been privileged to have been able to travel with over 50 destinations around the world.
+I have been privileged to have been able to travel and have worked in over 55destinations around the world.
 It has been an honour to have visited so many great places, met so many fine professionals and enjoyed the shared experiences.

 Applying the sentiments from Sound Diplomacy (www.sounddiplomacy.com) it is clear that, as a global community, we have the skills and resources to innovate, create and find the solutions for the future and to adapt everything we do for a totally new environment.